How to Master DBT’s TIPP Skills EASILY

 Well, if you’re feeling emotionally overwhelmed, then your heart rate probably is going faster.

-So when you splash your face with water or dunk your head in the water you’re actually initiating what’s called your dive response [1].
+So when you splash your face with water or dunk your head in the water, you’re initiating your dive response [1].

 On the flip side, higher temperatures increase your heart rate.
 So if you’re feeling depressed, sad, or anxious, maybe your heart rate is a bit low.